How does remote access anywhere work? Do I need any special tools?

 Does CAP emergency standalone alerting service only work in Canada?

-We are hardened with certificate based security and ease of network administration because it doesn't require any external applications that poke holes in your firewall.
-Everything is accessed through a common web browser.
-Our Alerting systems are built to Cap 1.2 and conform to the CLFG (Canadian Common Look and Feel Guidance) specification.
-Because it is based on the CAP (Common Alerting Protocol) it is possible to integrate into other countries NAAD systems, including: United States, Australia, New Zealand and many more.
+Our Alerting systems are built to CAP (Common Alerting Protocol) specifications and conforms to the CLFG (Canadian Common Look and Feel Guidance) 1.2 Our radio and television alerting systems are the CAP (Common Alerting Protocol) we are able to integrate into other countries NAAD systems, including: United States, Australia, New Zealand and many other countries.

 Do we require local support resources to maintain our station?